andresvourakis/data-scientist-handbook/README.md

 - [Andres Vourakis](https://topmate.io/andres_vourakis): Personalized mentorship and career guidance from an experienced data scientist and ex-hiring manager.
 - [Data Science Hire Ready](https://course.andresvourakis.com/ds-hire-ready): An accelerator program to help you gain a competitive advantage during your job search and land a data job quickly.
 Coupon code `student20` to get a student discount.

-## Misc
+## Job Market Insights
+- [Glassdoor](https://www.glassdoor.com/): Reviews, salary data, and interview experiences for companies and job roles in data science.
-- [Data Job Market Report](https://datajobmarket.streamlit.app/): Regularly updated reports on the data job market, providing insights into in-demand skills.
+- [Data Job Market Dashboard](https://datajobmarket.streamlit.app/): Regularly updated dashboard of the data job market, providing insights into in-demand skills for Data Scientist and Data Analyst roles.
+- [The Data Scientist Job Market in 2024](https://365datascience.com/career-advice/data-scientist-job-market/): Article with insights on the data job market in 2024 based on research of 1,000 job postings.

 # 🤝 Connecting with Others